greeny277/inductive_logic_programming/doc/notizen.md

 The Table \ref{tab:correlation} shows how well ILP and Hansch performs for a set of training data and unknown compounds.
-The correlation of drug acitivity order predicted by the ILP approach is for the training set 0.92 and test set 0.46 up to 0.54 (depending on the used ILP engine).
-The method by Hansch has 0.79 and 0.42, respectivly.
+The correlation of drug activity order predicted by the ILP approach is for the training set 0.92 and test set 0.46 up to 0.54 (depending on the used ILP engine).
+The method by Hansch has 0.79 and 0.42, respectively.
 \begin{center}
 	\begin{tabular}{|c|c|c|}
 		\hline